Walter Bortz II: Career

-Personal life
+Personal life and death

-Bortz is the son of Ed Bortz, former president of the American Medical Association.
-Bortz lives in Portola Valley, California.
-He has four children and nine grandchildren.
+Bortz was the son of Ed Bortz, former president of the American Medical Association.
+Bortz lived in Portola Valley, California.
+He had four children and nine grandchildren.

-A runner for several decades, Bortz runs over 10 miles per week and has finished in over 30 marathons, including the New York and Boston marathons.
+A runner for several decades, Bortz ran over 10 miles per week and has finished in over 30 marathons, including the New York and Boston marathons.

+Bortz died at his Portola Valley home on August 5, 2023, at the age of 93.